nouroumousse/nouroumousse/README.md

 ### Hello there 👋
 I'm Nour!

-An iconist, illustrator & Branding Design Consultant, and I'm learning to code at the moment,
+Branding consultant, specializing in brand identity and development, type design, minimalist illustration, and icon design.
+I'm learning to code at the moment,

 You'll find me by @nouroumousse on whatever platform you're using ( most of them )